HumptyDu/HumptyDu/README.md

 - 👋 Hi, I’m @HumptyDu, also known as Shady
-- 👀 I’m interested in all kinds of development really, but I like web development the most probably
+- 👀 Interested in all kinds of development with a focus on web development
-- 🌱 I’m currently learning operating systems development and security
+- 🌱 I’m currently focusing on learning security(encrpytion) and networking
 - 📫 shadyashraf2002@gmail.com
+- 📞 306-914-8918
+- 📌 Ottawa, Ontario, Canada

 <!---
 HumptyDu/HumptyDu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.